Skip to main content

 sync(binding, conversionType, eventName);

-• binding: A function that defines the binding to the chosen variable on the model.
+• binding is a function that defines the binding to the chosen variable on the model.

 • Example: sync((x) => x.propertyName).

-• conversionType : This optional parameter allows sync to automatically convert the underlying data type from the string on the variable to the correct type on the model.
+• conversionType (optional) enables sync to convert the underlying data type automatically from the string on the variable to the correct type on the model.
+The types available are:

 • number